rbarden/rvahams-sova-equipmenttracker/README.md

 __This application requires Java 8 or later.__

-There are two options for installation of the Equipment Tracker.
+RVAHams Equipment Tracker has two installation options.

 * Download the source code and compile on your own system.
-* If you have no changes to make, or don't care to read the source code , just download the executable .jar file and run it from the command line.
+* If you have no changes to make, or don't care to read the source code, just download the executable .jar file and run it from the command line.

 If you are compiling from source you will need to download the core Log4J libraries from (http://logging.apache.org/log4j/2.x/download.html).
 For this project, you only need the log4j-api-2.x and the log4j-core-2.x jar files.

-If you download the .jar file, it is suggested that you place it in it's own directory apart from everything else, that way you can specify file names without having to worry about absolute paths.
+If you download the .jar file, I suggest that placing it in its own directory apart from everything else so the user is able to specify file names without having to worry about absolute paths.
 The application will create the files in the same directory as the application is running.
-For example, if you place the .jar file in `/rvahams`, then specifying the file names a la `radiolist.txt`, will locate them at `/rvahams/radiolist.txt`.
-It is not advised to use absolute paths and if you need to, do so at your own risk.
+For example, placing the .jar file in `/rvahams` and specifying the file names as`radiolist.txt` will result in `/rvahams/radiolist.txt` as the file path name.
+I do not advise to use absolute paths.

 ### General Use:
-Because it is solely a command line program, the user will have to be familiar with running a Java application via their command line of choice.
+Because RVAHams Equipment Tracker is solely a command line program, users will need to be familiar with running Java applications via command line.

-If you are using the source code itself, it is assumed you know something about java compilation and running it.
-Simply compile it all and run the following command in the appropriate directory:
+If running from the source code itself, compile it all and run the following command in the appropriate directory:

 `java MainApplication`